Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Relative paths ###{#DASH_Relative_paths_and_extensions}

       1. The ingest source SHOULD use Relative URL paths to address each segment within the manifest object.

-    ## CMAF specific requirements ## {#CMAF_requirements}

-    When the media source is using CMAF for the Media Objects, it MUST also prepare format specific manifest files (.m3u8 for   HLS and .mpd for DASH).
-The format specific manifest files MUST reference the CMAF content such that it can be shared between the two formats (e.g., same path and file names).
-In other words, when using interface 2 to ingest CMAF content a manifest file describin the content is also required.

 # Illustrative Example of using CMAF and DASH ingest specification # {#Example_ingest}